 Climate change

-The climate crisis is adversely affecting population mental health.
-The impacts of the climate crisis on mental health are related to collective problems that are experienced unequally, such as insufficient political will and harmful policies, increased disaster exposure, poverty, violence, the erosion of important places and landscapes, and harms to human physical health and the health of ecosystems, along with others (Augustinavicius et al., 2021; Berry et al., 2018).
+The climate crisis represents a unique and far-reaching type of stressor that is adversely affecting population mental health and wellbeing.
+The impacts of climate change are related to collective problems that are experienced unequally, such as insufficient political will and harmful policies, increased disaster exposure, poverty, violence, the erosion of important places and landscapes, and harms to human physical health and the health of ecosystems.

-Working with populations most impacted by the climate crisis, research is needed to better understand and assess mental health in the context of the climate crisis and to identify and test appropriate intervention strategies.
-Projects are currently being developed under this theme.
+Working with populations most impacted by the climate crisis, research is needed to better understand and assess mental health and wellbeing in the context of the climate crisis and to identify and test appropriate assessment and intervention strategies.

-1. Provide conceptual clarity to the varied mental health responses to climate change,
+1. Provide conceptual clarity to the varied psychological responses to climate change,

-2. Develop methods of assessing mental health in the context of climate change,
+2. Develop methods of assessing mental health and wellbeing in the context of climate change,

 Project group

 The network is open to researchers and clinicians with an interest/expertise in the intersection of climate change and mental health.
 We are particularly interested in expanding the network to include members from underrepresented (i.e., non-Western) geographical areas.
-To get involved or learn more, please contact Rachel Williamson or Jura Augustinavicius.
+Project suggestions and collaborators welcome!

 Current network members